mrusse/file-to-image/README.md

 python file-to-image.py -e file.txt -c red
 ```
 You can also do `-c random` for random colors (like the example picture above).
 `-c` also accepts a modifer: `fade` which will apply a fade effect to the image based on the color you provided.
+[Here is a list of the available colors.](https://i.sstatic.net/dKcr1.png)

 ***